Winnetka's famed elementary school is on claass HAUS today.

-Utilizing low scale, common materials, and an intimate connection to the outdoors, the modern structure redefined how a primary school looked and functioned.
-Asymmetrical in plan, the school is composed of four separate classroom wings (grouped by age) organized around a central core of common rooms that included the auditorium, library, and gymnasium.
+Utilizing low scale, common materials, and a connection to the outdoors, the modern structure redefined how a primary school looked and functioned.
+Asymmetrical in plan, the school is composed of four separate classroom wings (grouped by age) organized around a central core of common rooms (including the auditorium, library, and gymnasium).
 Bordered by Crow Island Woods and situated within a park-like setting, the design provides plenty of opportunities for children to explore the surrounding landscape.
 Students can view adjacent green space through the large classroom windows and can easily gain access to outdoor courtyards and playgrounds whenever necessary.

 5. Everything is child-centric.

-Door handles, furniture, and whimsical finishes like sculptural ceramic animal tiles and light blue front doors were all developed with the child in mind.
-Led by the progressive philosophy of John Dewey, the collaborative school design nurtured the individual, encouraging creativity and independent thinking.
+Door handles, furniture, and whimsical finishes like ceramic animal tiles and light blue front doors were all developed with the child in mind.
+Inspired by the progressive philosophy of John Dewey, the collaborative school design nurtured the individual, encouraging creativity and independent thinking.

-6. Each classroom functions like an independent village.
+6. Each classroom functions like a self-sufficient village.